Enhancing Smart Contract Security Analysis with Execution Property Graphs: Background

 Smart contracts are typically executed within a \VM environment.
 One of the most popular \VMs for this purpose is the \EVM, which we focus on within this work. \EVM supports two types of accounts: \textit{(i)} the \EOA, which is controlled by a cryptographic private key and can be used to initiate transactions, and \textit{(ii)} the smart contract, which is bound to immutable code and can be invoked by other accounts or contracts.

-The code for an \EVM contract is usually written in a high-level programming language (e.g., solidity), and then compiled into \EVM bytecode.
+The code for an \EVM contract is usually written in a high-level programming language (e.g., Solidity), and then compiled into \EVM bytecode.
 When users want to invoke the execution of a smart contract, they can send a transaction from their \EOA to the target contract address, including any necessary parameters or data.
 An invoked contract can also call other smart contracts within the same transaction, enabling complex interactions between different contracts. \EVM utilizes three main components to execute a smart contract: the stack, memory, and storage.
 The stack and memory are volatile areas, which are reset with each contract invocation, for storing and manipulating data, while the storage is persistent across multiple executions.

 While \EVM was originally created for the Ethereum blockchain, it has been adopted by a variety of blockchains beyond Ethereum, including \BSC and Avalanche.
-Throughout this work, we focus on the context of Ethereum, but it is worth noting that the contract execution representation \EPG and dynamic analysis framework \framework discussed in this work can also be applied to other EVM-compatible blockchains.
+Throughout this work, we focus on the context of Ethereum, but it is worth noting that the contract execution representation \EPG and the dynamic analysis framework \framework can also be applied to other EVM-compatible blockchains.